Skip to main content

 What DOES change behind the scenes:

-• New MCP servers installed → Search index updates automatically
+• New MCP servers installed → Search index and resource cache update automatically

-• MCP servers removed → Search index updates automatically
+• MCP servers removed → Search index and resource cache update automatically

-• Tools discovered from new servers → Search index updates automatically
+• Tools/resources discovered from new servers → Caches update automatically

 But the client never needs to know!
 When a new MCP server is installed: